A snapshot overview of schools in Doha that are considered (although not necessarily chosen) by English-speaking expat parents.

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

 The only non-UK based member of the four strong ACS schools group.
-Opened in 2011 and expanding into a new campus for 2,400 students in 2020.
-IB results are improving and reached a respectable 31 points average in 2019 compared to the global figure of 30.
-Accredited by the Western Association of Schools and Colleges (WASC).
+Opened in 2011 and currently one of the smaller schools in Doha but now expanding into a new campus for over 2,400 students.
+IB results have improved and recently reached a respectable average above the global figure as well as a 100 per cent pass rate.
+Accredited by the North Eastern Association of Schools and Colleges (NEASC) and the Western Association of Schools and Colleges (WASC).

 American School of Doha (ASD)

 Founded in 1988 by US ambassador Joseph Ghougassian and members of the Qatari community and now on a recently updated campus.
-Only school in Qatar to offer AP and IB courses, both of which are offered in a wide range of subjects.
+One of the few schools in Qatar to offer AP and IB courses, both of which are offered in a wide range of subjects.
 Accredited since 1994 by the New England Association of Schools and Colleges (NEASC).
-60 per cent of students from the US or Canada.
+60 per cent of students are from the US or Canada.

 Compass International School

 Founded in 2006 by Fieldwork Education and now part of the Nord Anglia Education group.
-On four campuses, the last opened autumn 2019.
-A performing arts programme in collaboration with Juilliard, New York and a STEAM curriculum devised with input from MIT.
-At the Rayyan campus pupils can join a bilingual programme with one native French speaker and one native English speaker per class, available from year 1 to year 5.
+On four campuses, the last one opened in autumn 2019.
+A performing arts programme in collaboration with Juilliard, New York and a STEM curriculum devised with input from MIT.
+At the Rayyan campus pupils can join a bilingual programme (with one native French speaking teacher and one native English speaker), available from year 1 to year 5.
 A member of several educational organisations but not officially accredited.

 Doha British School (formerly Doha Montessori and British School)

 Originally known as Doha Montessori and British School but re-branded as Doha British School (DBS) in 2011.
-Currently the main campus is in the Ain Khaled area with a second in Al Wakra (secondary school still under construction) and a third commissioned at Rawdat Al Hamama.
-An exceptionally wide choice of curricula post 16 available from autumn 2019 including IB Diploma, AS and A-Levels and BTECs.
-Accredited by the Council of International Schools (CIS) and the first international school to have achieved Qatar National Schools Accreditation (QNSA).
+Currently the main campus is in the Ain Khaled area with a second in Al Wakra (currently ages, 3-13, secondary school still under construction) and a third commissioned at Rawdat Al Hamama.
+An exceptionally wide choice of curricula post 16 available since autumn 2019 including IB Diploma, AS and A-Levels and BTECs.
+Accredited by British Schools Overseas (BSO) ('outstanding', inspected by Penta) and the first international school to have achieved Qatar National Schools Accreditation (QNSA).
+Also, recently re-accredited by the Council of International Schools (CIS).

 English Modern School

-Adapted EYFS/Cambridge University International Curriculum/IGCSEs/A-Level; ages 3-18; co-ed; day; independent; privately owned; 1,900 pupils
+Adapted EYFS/ Cambridge University International Curriculum/ IGCSE/ A-Level; ages 3-18; co-ed; day; independent; privately owned; 1,900 students

 International School of Choueifat

 Founded in 1999 and rapidly grown to over 2,500 pupils.
 One of the international Choueifat schools founded in 1886 in the Lebanon and now spread across the Middle East.
-SABIS network graduates have gained entry to competitive global universities.
+SABIS network graduates have gained entry to competitive global universities but this school is reticent about giving details of their own graduates' next step.

 International School of London Qatar

-IB World School with classes in English but four class periods of mother tongue lessons taught from age four.
-In 2018, the sixth cohort to graduate had IB scores above the global average at 32 points against 29.8.
-Majority of graduates moved on to universities in the UK, including Russell Group, with the remainder heading to Europe or the USA or staying in the Middle East.
+IB Continuum School with classes taught in English but with four class periods of mother tongue lessons taught from age four.
+Only a small number of cohorts have graduated but IB scores have reached above the global average.
+Majority of graduates move on to universities in the UK, including Russell Group, with the remainder heading to Europe and the USA or staying in the Middle East.
 Accredited by the Council of International Schools (CIS) and by the New England Association of Schools and Colleges (NEASC).

 Newton International Schools

-Founded in 2006 and grown from the original 200 students into a group of eight private schools in different locations in Qatar, teaching ten thousand pupils.
-Four international and four British schools but all with the same curriculum including Arabic, Islamic studies and Qatari history.
+Founded in 2006 by two Qataris and grown from the original 200 students into a group of eight private schools in different locations in Doha, teaching ten thousand pupils.
+Four international and four British schools, usually taught in gender groups, but all with the same curriculum including Arabic, Islamic studies and Qatari history.
+Newton International Academy, Newton International School and Newton British Academy are accredited by the British Schools Overseas (BSO) and inspected by Penta.

 Qatar Academy (QA)